 12/06/21 - 12/13/21

-We are planning to offer the December 2021 ELNEC course in person, but will plan to pivot to an online format if physical distancing guidance remains in effect.
-It would be a mix of self-study and synchronous/LIVE lecture and those enrolled would be expected to participate on the scheduled class days.
+We are planning to offer the December 2021 ELNEC course virtually.
+It will be a mix of self-study and synchronous/LIVE lecture and those enrolled would be expected to participate remotely (e.g. telework) on the scheduled class days.